mechcloud/mechcloud-oidc-proxy/README.md

 You can get `mechcloud_jwt_token` for the above command by logging into `MechCloud` and then entering `https://portal.mechcloud.io/oauth2/auth1` url in your browser. <cloudflare_api_token> is the API Token which you had generated in the previous step.

 ## Configuring proxy in MechCloud
-This proxy can be configured only at team level in MechCloud at this moment. , you will be adding/updating this information while creating/updating a team -
+This proxy can be configured only at the team level in MechCloud at this moment.
+You will need to add/update this information while creating/updating a team -

 ![image](https://github.com/user-attachments/assets/66115475-36c9-4ad4-820a-1f02362e4ac9)